Aldeburgh Golf Club Championship Course Review - Golf Monthly

 Aldeburgh’s clubhouse is less than a mile from the coast, the fairways and greens are firm and gorse lines a number of holes.

-But this is, perhaps more a heathland course than a links.
-The members describe the terrain as “maritime heath” and that seems fitting.
+But this is definitely a heathland/links mix, the members describe the terrain as “maritime heath” and that seems fitting.

 The sleepered bunkers and sprawling greens with subtle run-offs deliver a sense of seaside golf, but the heather and mature trees, conjure thoughts of the classic Surrey and Hampshire heathland tracks.
-It’s a captivating blend.

 The par of 68 at Aldeburgh is an extremely stern one – as evidenced by a standard scratch score of 73 from the blue tees, and the fact the card also shows a ‘bogey’ score of 72.